EngineAwesome/policies/ownership/index.md

 ## What if I have another question about ownership?

-Basecamp may update this policy once in a blue moon — we’ll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.
-You can access, change or delete your personal information at any time by contacting Basecamp [support][support].
+Engine Awesome may update this policy once in a blue moon — we’ll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.
+You can access, change or delete your personal information at any time by contacting Engine Awesome [support](https://engineawesome.com/support/).

 Questions about this account ownership policy?
-Please get in touch with our [support team][support] and we’ll be happy to answer them!
+Please get in touch with our [support team](https://engineawesome.com/support/) and we’ll be happy to answer them!